puppetlabs/puppetserver/documentation/configuration.markdown

 # To disable the CA service, comment out the above line and uncomment the line below
 #puppetlabs.services.ca.certificate-authority-disabled-service/certificate-authority-disabled-service
 ~~~

-In most cases, you'll want the CA service enabled.
-However, if you're running a multi-master environment or using an external CA, you might want to disable the CA service on some nodes.

 ## Enabling the Insecure SSLv3 Protocol